 After working with the experts and legal professionals, the court will order a visitation schedule and parenting plan intended to nurture a relationship between the noncustodial parent and the child.
 Once this order is in place, both parents are obligated to comply with the order.
 If either parent wants to modify the visitation schedule, he or she must petition the court to effectuate that change based upon various changes in circumstances and factors, rather than taking matters into his or her own hands, thereby violating the court’s order.

 When a noncustodial parent is denied the ability to spend time with a child by the custodial parent, or either parent is not following the court-ordered parenting plan and custodial arrangements, it is important for a parent to go back to court to obtain a court ruling on the interference and obstructionist behavior of a parent in order to ensure compliance.
 Depending on the nature of the violation, the court will take action to ensure compliance moving forward, which might include a finding of contempt or other penalties.

-Experienced Divorce And Family Law Attorney Serving Connecticut And New York
+Experienced Divorce And Child Visitation Lawyer Serving Fairfield County And New York

 The initial establishment of custody arrangements and visitation and the ongoing enforcement of an agreement or order are important parts of every divorce where there are children involved.
 A skilled divorce, custody and visitation attorney is going to be able to achieve the best outcome for her client.
 Contact Heidi E. Opinsky today at 203-653-3542 to schedule a confidential consultation.